-4 (b) No project shall be funded under this chapter after the 5 compliance date required by any local, state, or federal statute, 6 rule, regulation, memoranda of agreement or understanding, or 7 other legally binding document, except that an otherwise qualified 8 project may be funded even if the state implementation plan 9 assumes that the change in equipment, vehicles, or operations will 10 occur, if the change is not required by the compliance date of a 11 statute, regulation, or other legally binding document in effect as 12 of the date the grant is awarded.
-No project funded by the program 13 shall be used for credit under any state or federal emissions 14 averaging, banking, or trading program.
-No covered emission 15 reduction generated by the program shall be used as marketable 16 emission reduction credits or to offset any emission reduction 17 obligation of any person or entity.
-Projects involving new engines 18 that would otherwise generate marketable credits under state or 19 federal averaging, banking, and trading programs shall include 20 transfer of credits to the engine end user and retirement of those 21 credits toward reducing air emissions in order to qualify for funding 22 under the program.
-A purchase of a low-emission vehicle or of 23 equipment pursuant to a corporate or a controlling board's policy, 24 but not otherwise required by law, shall generate surplus emissions 25 reductions and may be funded by the program.

-26 (c) The program may also provide funding toward the27 installation of fueling or energy infrastructure to fuel or power28 covered sources.

-29 (d) Eligible applicants may be any individual, company, or 30 public agency that owns one or more covered vehicles that operate 31 primarily in the state or otherwise contribute substantially to the 32 $NO_x$ , particulate matter (PM), or reactive organic gas (ROG) 33 emissions inventory in the state.

-(e) It is the intent of the Legislature that all emission reductions generated by this chapter shall contribute to public health by reducing, for the life of the vehicle being funded, the total amount of emissions in the state.
+- (b) No project shall be funded under this chapter after the compliance date required by any local, state, or federal statute, rule, regulation, memoranda of agreement or understanding, or other legally binding document, except that an otherwise qualified project may be funded even if the state implementation plan assumes that the change in equipment, vehicles, or operations will occur, if the change is not required by the compliance date of a statute, regulation, or other legally binding document in effect as of the date the grant is awarded.
+No project funded by the program shall be used for credit under any state or federal emissions averaging, banking, or trading program.
+No covered emission reduction generated by the program shall be used as marketable emission reduction credits or to offset any emission reduction obligation of any person or entity.
+Projects involving new engines that would otherwise generate marketable credits under state or federal averaging, banking, and trading programs shall include transfer of credits to the engine end user and retirement of those credits toward reducing air emissions in order to qualify for funding under the program.
+A purchase of a low-emission vehicle or of equipment pursuant to a corporate or a controlling board's policy, but not otherwise required by law, shall generate surplus emissions reductions and may be funded by the program. - (c) The program may also provide funding toward the installation of fueling or energy infrastructure to fuel or power covered sources. - (d) Eligible applicants may be any individual, company, or public agency that owns one or more covered vehicles that operate primarily in the state or otherwise contribute substantially to the $NO_x$ , particulate matter (PM), or reactive organic gas (ROG) emissions inventory in the state. - (e) It is the intent of the Legislature that all emission reductions generated by this chapter shall contribute to public health by reducing, for the life of the vehicle being funded, the total amount of emissions in the state. - 38 (f) This section shall remain in effect only until January 1, 2033, 39 2034, and as of that date is repealed, unless a later enacted statute,

-38 (f) This section shall remain in effect only until January 1, 2033, that is enacted before January 1, 2033, 2034, deletes or extends that date.
+1 that is enacted before January 1, 2033, 2034, deletes or extends 2 that date.